Did you read about how Dave improved his threshold power 62 Watts?

-Power meters are no longer reserved for elite cyclists, but are now being used by a significant number of amateur riders.
-Though, power meters are expensive, there are now affordable alternatives to the king of power meters: SRM Crank System.
+Power meters are no longer reserved for elite cyclists but are now being used by many amateur riders.
+Though power meters are expensive, there are now affordable alternatives to the king of power meters: SRM Crank System.

-SRM is considered as the most reliable power meter on the market.
-However, there are now cheaper alternatives such as PowerTap SL and Ergomo, who represents worthy alternatives.
-If the financial crisis has arrived in your budget, Polar monitors offers a much cheaper solution that gives you a feeling of what power meter training is.
-I don’t think it is fair to compare the Polar with the more expensive power meters, simply because the prices are so different.
-SRM, PowerTap and Ergomo perform much better, but also cost more than twice as much as e.g. Polar CS-600 or iBike Pro.
+If the financial crisis has arrived in your budget, Polar monitors offer a much cheaper solution that gives you a feeling about power meter training.
+I don’t think it is fair to compare the Polar with the more expensive power meters simply because they are so different.
+SRM, PowerTap and Ergomo perform much better but also cost more than twice as much as, e.g. Polar CS-600 or iBike Pro.

-In brief a power meter shows you how much work you perform (Watt) and a heart rate monitor how hard your body works (pulse/min).
-This means that a power monitor does not replace the heart rate monitor, but rather complements with data on how hard you are pedaling.
+In brief, a power meter shows you how much work you perform (Watt), and a heart rate monitor how hard your body works (pulse/min).
+This means that a power monitor does not replace the heart rate monitor but rather complements with data on how hard you are pedalling.
 It opens a chain of opportunities for interval training, analysis and aerodynamic optimization of equipment etc.

 Power Meter Training = Better Training

 The main reason to use a power meter in your cycling training is you get a better and more accurate picture of the physiological parameters you want to improve.
-An old rule of thumb says that you get good at what you train.
+An old rule of thumb says that you get good at training.
 Using a power meter makes it easy to train exactly what you want to improve.

 Your training must be tailored to the properties you want to improve.
-Based on your past performance in tests, training rides and races, you can plan your interval training exactly as you want it to be.
+Then, based on your past performance in tests, training rides and races, you can plan your interval training precisely as you want it to be.
 Best of it: It’s not so difficult.
-Indeed, training with a power meter is easier than for instance heart rate monitor training.
+Indeed, training with a power meter is more straightforward than heart rate monitoring training.

-Now you might think: Can I really find out using a power meter?
+Now you might think: Can I figure out using a power meter?
 Yes!
-It’s really easy and it makes a lot of sense to use a power meter, because you get so much valuable information about your performance in training rides and races.
+It’s straightforward, and it makes a lot of sense to use a power meter because you get so much valuable information about your performance in training rides and races.
 Don’t be afraid of the technics.
-It’s not rocket science to use a power meter and most riders can’t get enough of them when they’ve first started using them.
+It’s not rocket science to use a power meter, and most riders can’t get enough of them when they’ve first started using them.
 They get addicted to power meter training!